Neil-George/Model-Earth/README.md

 # Model-Earth
-3D globe with custom shaders
+3D globe with custom shaders using three.js